Skip to main content

 Next Steps

-At our clinic, gender-affirming voice therapy can be scheduled at any time without a referral from a physician.
+At our clinic, gender-affirming voice care can be scheduled at any time without a referral from a physician.
 We will schedule your appointments as soon as possible at a time that is convenient for you.
 However, we sometimes place patients on a waiting list until a recurring time becomes available because we schedule sessions over a number of consecutive weeks.
 Please contact our clinic for more information at: speechpath@utah.edu or call 801-581-3506.